NathanBenner/NETS1037/lab3.md

 # end promtail.yml

-Identify the job number of the currently running Promtail

-    jobs

-Bring the currently running Promtail to the foreground

-    fg <promtail_job_number>

-Then stop promtail using control-C

-Then start Promtail using the remote config
+Stop promtail using control-C then start Promtail using the remote config

-    ./promtail-linux-amd64 -config.file=promtail-remote-config.yaml > /dev/null 2>&1 &
+    ./promtail-linux-amd64 -config.file=promtail-remote-config.yaml

 ## Install and configure Rsyslog